Rishad Bathiudeen: Alleged abuse of workers in household

 J. Ishalini, a 16-year-old domestic worker who was living in Bathiudeen's house was hospitalized on 3 July 2021 for burn injuries and died on the 15 July.
 She had been brought to the Bathiudeen household in 2020 when she was still 15 years old.

-Judicial Medical Officer (JMO)'s postmortem report showed evidence of possible long term sexual abuse for a long period but could not confirm if it happened in the Bathiudeen household or in her own household.
+Judicial Medical Officer (JMO)'s postmortem report showed evidence of possible long term sexual abuse, but could not confirm if it happened in the Bathiudeen household or in her own household.

 The investigations resulted in two maids accusing Shiyabdeen Ismath, the brother-in-law of Bathiudeen of raping them.
 Shiyabdeen Ayesha, wife of Badiutheen, her father Mohammed Shiybdeen, brother Shiyabdeen Ismath and the broker who brought Ishalini to the Bathiudeen household, Ponnaiah Pandaram were arrested by the police.
 In August 2021 another worker alleged sexual abuse and the police claimed that there had been another suicide of a domestic worker in the past.